 Just look around.
 From pre-colonial buildings to rooms where the Constitution was written, Bethlehem, Pa., is steeped in history.
-And while it was founded some 275 years ago, this town has reinvented itself over and over again.
+And while it was founded more than 275 years ago, this town has reinvented itself over and over again.
 Today, there’s a booming arts district, high-end restaurants, quirky shops, and even a 90-foot star that’s kind of hard to miss.

 A SMALL CITY WITH BIG HEART

-Moravian’s two “campuses” book end a mile-stretch of Bethlehem’s Main Street, including a so-adorable-it-hurts block of Historic Bethlehem where well-priced vintage stores, art galleries, and local olive oil and chocolate purveyors share the street with inns and buildings that have roots as deep as our country’s humble beginning (more on that from the Historic Bethlehem Partnership, where Moravian College students have interned).
+Moravian’s two “campuses” book end a mile-stretch of Bethlehem’s Main Street, including a so-adorable-it-hurts block of Historic Bethlehem where well-priced vintage stores, art galleries, and local olive oil and chocolate purveyors share the street with inns and buildings that have roots as deep as our country’s humble beginning (more on that from the Historic Bethlehem Partnership, where Moravian College students have interned.)
 Follow the blue placards for a walking history of the town.
 Pet the dozens of instagram-worthy dogs just hanging out while their owners dine al fresco.
 Grab a bagel at Johnny’s and peep the fancy Hotel Bethlehem patrons before class.
 Main Street is a huge reason why over 75,000 people call Bethlehem home—hopefully you will, too.
 While you're on Main Street, stop in and visit America's oldest continuously operating book seller, the Moravian Book Shop, which also happens to be the student bookstore for Moravian College.

 Bethlehem’s charm goes beyond one block.
 Across the bridge, Bethlehem’s South Side is an artist’s playground.
 Planning to bring your BMX bike or skateboard to school?
 Check out the Bethlehem Skateplaza.
 See an outdoor concert at the Levitt Pavillion.
 Enjoy a sketch comedy show or a limited-release indie film at Steel Stacks or learn more about Bethlehem’s rich history on the site of the former Bethlehem Steel plant (check out the Hoover-Mason Trestle if you go.)

 NEVER A DULL MOMENT